 Why are corporate wellness programmes important?

 If you have even just a passing interest in HR matters or employee engagement, you may have noticed that phrases such as ‘workplace wellness’ or ‘workplace wellbeing’ are quickly becoming the buzz words of the day.
-In-fact it seems there are more and more companies are jumping into the ‘wellness’ space and seeking out corporate wellness programmes than ever before.
+In-fact it seems there are more and more companies are jumping into the ‘wellness’ space and seeking out complete corporate wellness across their organisations.

 It certainly seems intuitive that happy employees are more likely to complete higher-quality work, build stronger relationships with clients and colleagues.
 Richard Branson is quoted as saying ‘If you take care of your employees, they will take care of the clients’.
 In the real world, however, your organisation must decide where to direct finite financial resources, doing this responsibly requires a sound basis on which to make decisions…and that’s where the return on investment (ROI) comes in.
 The traditional and transactional view – if we spend X, what tangible benefit will we get in return?